yuchenglim04/besselBreakfast/Physics/field_moving_point_charge.md

 https://physics.stackexchange.com/questions/139238/deriving-heaviside-feynman-formula-for-the-electric-field-of-an-arbitrarily-movi

 - Lienard-Wiechert potential via direct evaluation of retarded integral with spatial delta function integrand, and change of variables using Jacobian
-  14/12/2024
+  15/12/2024
-- Heaviside-Feynmann form of electric field, from Lienard-Wiechert potential
+- Heaviside-Feynmann equation of electric field, from Lienard-Wiechert potential

 <br>
 <br>